 4/15/16: The first couple of days after the install, it struggled getting to the correct operating temperatures even on the lowest setting, but outside temps were in the high 80s.
 But then after a couple of days, it froze everything inside the fridge, and it turned out to be the thermistor again.
 I’m grateful to the manufacturer, JC Refrigeration, for ordering this for me and arranging to have it and the third fan installed.
 I’m still confident this option is much better than the Norcold one and will update this page once everything is finalized.

 Mohave RV Repair did the install of my unit.
 While I ended up not being able to recommend their service overall, as far as I can tell, the install went well with no problems.
-However, I came across some inconsistencies and misconceptions about what is the best practices for the install, so I’m working with the manufacturer in this regard and will be posting another page on that soon.
+However, I came across some inconsistencies and misconceptions about what is the best practices for the install, so I’m working with the manufacturer in this regard and I’ve decided I’d never use their services again.

 Freezing the Fire – My friend, Tab, was so concerned about the possibility of fire and all he stood to lose, he replaced his Norcold cooling unit with an Amish built one before he had any problems with it.
 He shows pictures and details of how easy it was to replace the 600 series Norcold model with the Amish built one.